 This system also eliminates the star nut.
 To adjust the headset, I loosen the pinch bolt in the collar, and also the pinch bolt(s) in the stem.
 I put the stem as far down on the steerer as it will go, sitting right on top of the collar.
 Leaning with as much weight as possible on top of the handlebars, I twist the bars back and forth, also wiggle them front/back to get all of the slack out of the headset.
 I then let go of one side of the handlebar while holding my weight on the other side, and tighten the pinch bolt in the collar to hold the headset in adjustment.
 Once the collar is tight, the stem may be raised to any convenient height and secured with its own pinch bolt(s.)

-I do not recommend this approach for carbon fiber steerers, nor for 1" steeerers, but I've had very good results with it on metal 1 1/8" steerers.
+I do not recommend this approach for carbon fiber steerers, nor for 1" steerers, but I've had very good results with it on metal 1 1/8" steerers.

 If you wish to change your stem, in addition to height and reach, you need to consider compatibility with your bicycle's fork and handlebars.

-If your bike has a traditional threaded fork/headset, your stem will be sized to fit inside of the steerer.
-This sometimes causes confusion because the nominal size is based on the outside diameter of the steerer, but the diameter of the stem is 1/8" smaller to fit _inside_ the steerer.
+The nominal size of a headset is based on the outside diameter of the steerer.
+This is a source of confusion, because the steerer is not visible on an assembled bicycle (except with the extended steerer as described earlier in this article).
+If a bicycle has a traditional threaded fork/headset, the traditional expander/wedge type stem, will be sized to fit inside the steerer and will be 1/8" smaller than the steerer.
 Thus, a normal 1 inch fork requires a stem of 7/8" (22.2 mm) diameter, while a 1 1/8" fork requires a stem 1 inch in diameter.
-Thus, depending on how you look at it, either of these stem sizes might be referred to as "1 inch."
+Depending on how you look at it, either of these stem sizes might be referred to as "1 inch."

 |1" ISO Standard